wp-plugins/genesis-club-lite/readme.txt

 1. Frequently Asked Questions After Clicking A Question

 == Changelog ==

+= 1.5 =
+* Updated for WordPress 4.1
+* Add ability to affect postinfo and postmeta on the home page
+* Fix bug in hiding pages from the internal search
+* Fix bug in page level controls for author signatures
+* Added missing dashicons CSS if hamburger menu is used but the display module is disabled
+* Added Genesis Club News Feed to the plugin admin panel

 = 1.4 =
 * Embed Google Calendars where users can choose their own timezone to view your meetings and webinars